Review samples kindly supplied by LookenListen, distributor for the BeNeLux

 Retail price in the Netherlands: €7.100 per speaker (14.200 for a stereo pair)

 Holy Guacamole!
-Simply put in the same positions as previous dynamic speakers that I used in this room, on their standard plastic feet, with standard cables and default settings, without running in and without any tweaks I started listening and right away the sound is breathtaking.
-So good in fact that I’m considering changing speakers.
-Already!
+Simply put in the same positions as previous dynamic speakers that I used in this room, on their standard plastic feet, with standard cables and default settings, without running in and without any tweaks I started listening, and right away the sound is breathtaking.
+So good in fact that they made me consider changing speakers.